-This video shows, step-by-step, exactly how easy it can be to achieve a fit that’s just right from top to bottom.
+This video shows, step-by-step, how easy it can be to achieve a fit that’s just right from top to bottom.
 You’ll learn how to apply timeless techniques used by designers and professionals to solve fitting problems, make alterations for each body type, and achieve a flattering fit every time.

 Discover the ins and outs of a great fit from neck to waist.
-In this video, the experts at Threads magazine demonstrate how to properly fit the torso — the foundation of any garment — and the best place to begin the fitting process.
+In this video, the experts at Threads magazine demonstrate how to properly fit the torso—the foundation of any garment—and the best place to begin the fitting process.
 See the subtle fitting methods professionals use to get the right fit from neck to waist.

-Other lessons in the fitting series are included in the Fit and Sew Tops Project Guide include:
+Other lessons in the fitting series are included in the Fit and Sew Tops project guide include: